 - WP Fusion

-Make sure to check out our in-depth WordPress Leads review.
+Make sure to check out our more in-depth review of Zero BS CRM.

 WP ERP is a free plugin which combines both small and large enterprise with a CRM, HRM, and Accounting solution.
-It currently has over 1,000 active installs with an impressive 5 out of 5 star rating.
+It currently has over 7,000 active installs with an impressive 4.5 out of 5-star rating.

 This WordPress CRM plugin is made up of different modules, one for their CRM functionality and other for the HRM and Accounting solutions.
 They don’t have any limits on anything, you can create as many entries as you want in all the modules.
 Some additional features include: